 This church never had a full-time pastor; however, its services were conducted continuously by Methodist Circuit Riders once or twice a month during certain seasons until 1976, when it closed due to steadily decreasing membership.

-In 1980 the Methodist Conference deeded the building and two acres of land which include an early 1800s cemetery, to the Choctaw County Historical Society.
+In 1980 the Methodist Conference deeded the building and two acres of land which includes an early 1800s cemetery, to the Choctaw County Historical Society.
 Extensive renovations were done by the Historical Society, including new wiring, plumbing, air-conditioning, and other improvements.
 A mid-19th century style addition was also built.
-The building is now used for meetings and 19th-century style ceremonies and reenactments.
+This church building is now used for meetings and 19th-century style ceremonies and reenactments.

 This church is located approximately four miles east of Butler in the community of Mt.
-Sterling (GPS coordinates 32.091300,-88.163726).
+Sterling (32.091306,-88.163722 – Google Maps).

 Sources: 1) Choctaw County Historical Society; 2) NRHP “Mount Sterling Methodist Church” Nomination Form.